batcholi/Archean_wiki/src/components/fluids/FluidValve.md

 # Usage
 By default, the valve is closed and blocks the fluid from passing through.
 To control the fluid flow, send a data signal between `0 (Closed)` and `1 (Open)`.

+The valve outputs the temperature of the fluid flowing through it on channel 0.